The dynamics of semigroups of transcendental entire functions I: Abstract

 \section{Abstract}

-In this paper we consider the dynamics associated with an arbitrary semigroup of transcendental entire functions.
+We consider the dynamics associated with an arbitrary semigroup of transcendental entire functions.
 Fatou-Julia theory is used to investigate the dynamics of these semigroups.
 Several results of the dynamics associated with iteration of a transcendental entire function have been extended to transcendental semigroup case.
-We also investigate the dynamics of conjugate semigroups and Abelian transcendental semigroups.
+We also investigate the dynamics of conjugate semigroups, abelian transcendental semigroups and wandering and Baker domains of transcendental semigroups.

 \keywords{Semigroup, normal family, Fatou set, periodic component}

 \subjclass[2010]{37F10, 30D05}